LVG77/typer-app/README.md

 cd my-new-tool
 ```

 The `[project.optional-dependencies]` section of the `pyproject.toml` lists all test dependecies.
-You can create a new virtual environment in .venv/ and install both your project dependencies and those test dependencies like this:
+You can create a new virtual environment in .venv/ and install both your project dependencies and those test dependencies with this command:
 ```bash
 uv sync --extra test
 ```